 Achilles tendonitis is a term that refers to inflammation of the Achilles tendon or its covering.
 It’s an injury that commonly occurs to those who jump and jog regularly or engage in similar activities that require the same repetitive action.

-Tendons are the tough fibres that connect muscle to bone, with most injuries occurring near joints, such as the knee, shoulder, ankle and elbow.
-While a tendon injury may seem to happen suddenly it’s often to result of many tiny tears to the tendon that have occurred over time.
+Tendons are the tough fibres that connect muscle to bone.
+While a tendon injury may seem to happen suddenly it’s often to result of many tiny injuries to the tendon that has occurred over time.